reginaldford/sms/readme.md

     4. { command1 ; command2 ; ... }; # A block of commands acts as 1 command

-    5. if(condition, command); # execute command if true, else return false
+    5. if(condition) command; # execute command if true, else return false

-    6. if(condition, command1, command2); # if condition evaluates to true, executes command1, else executes command2
+    6. if(condition) command1 else command2; # if condition evaluates to true, executes command1, else executes command2

-    7. while(condition, statement) # continually repeat statement until condition is false
+    7. while(condition) statement # continually repeat statement until condition is false

-    8. doWhile(statement, condition) # Repeating statement until condition is false (checking condition after running statement)
+    8. doWhile ( condition ) statement # Repeating statement until condition is false (checking condition after running statement)

     9. map( function, expression ) # return a new array where each element is the result of applying function to the correlating element of the given expression